objectiser/java-tracerresolver/README.md

 # java-tracerresolver
 Resolver API for OpenTracing Tracer implementations.

+NOTE: The Tracer Resolver mechanism is only intended to be used at application startup/initialization time.
+This responsibility should be handled by the application, possibly using some runtime specific support (e.g. providing a Tracer @Bean in Spring Boot, or a CDI producer).
+Framework integrations used to instrument specific technologies used by an application should not use this library.

 ## TracerResolver

 This is both an abstract Service definition declaring a `resolve()` method to be implemented